 To be quite honest, I’ve opted out of being “fabulous.”
 The whole ordeal seems too confusing.
 And, frankly, it's too much work.
 With new fashion trends coming out on a daily basis, it’s hard to keep up.

-I recently came across an article that made me realize that what I thought was an individual case of sartorial overload was actually an industry designed to do just that — to keep vulnerable consumers like you and me in the dark about what’s hot and what’s not; to whet our appetites for instant glamour; to keep us spending on seemingly low-cost, wallet-friendly digs so we can impress those around us.
+I recently realized that what I thought was an individual case of sartorial overload was actually an industry designed to do just that — to keep vulnerable consumers like you and me in the dark about what’s hot and what’s not; to whet our appetites for instant glamour; to keep us spending on seemingly low-cost, wallet-friendly digs so we can impress those around us.
 This is the world of fast fashion.

 Get Help With Budgeting Today — Download the Personal Finance App Here >>

 Fast fashion brands have transformed the traditional four- to six-season fashion cycle into a bloated, 52-week fashion treadmill.
 A treadmill that — in addition to ravishing natural resources, exploiting low-wage labor in countries like Bangladesh, and claiming the title of “second dirtiest industry” (oil takes first place) — continues to deposit feelings of anxiety, unworthiness, and sadness into the lives of each new and returning customer, often without their knowledge.

 The fast-fashion industry employs savvy advertisers and marketers to make us believe that fashion is as disposable as bubble gum and paper plates.
 And by keeping prices low, they lead us to believe that we can afford to do away with our perfectly functional clothes on a weekly basis.